AidenEyre/acli/README.md

   - [ ] Refactor kube package to better handle unit tests.
 - [ ] Create pipelines
   - [ ] Lint, and, enforce standards, etc. on MRs.
-  - [ ] On tags, I want to build the binary and store it in the package registry.

 ## Versioning